The Handbook of Law Firm

 The topics range from the growth of receivables (eliminate the computer print-out?) and the attraction of new clients (with essence of cigar?), to the preservation of associates (pay them the going rate and they may stop going) and the opening of a branch office (in the Caribbean?!)

-This is Catbird's best selling book, and any lawyer you give it to you will quickly tell you why.
+This is one of Catbird's best selling books, and any lawyer you give it to you will quickly tell you why.

 $13.95 paper, 200 pp., ISBN 0-945774-12-5.